dbslm31/dbslm31/README.md

 Hi !
 My name is Dalila and I'm a junior Full-stack Developer from France 👩🏽‍💻
 - 🔎 I'm currently looking for a full-time job as Full-stack or Frontend developer
 - 🎨 I am a former graphic and motion designer who fell in love with coding
-- 🤓 I am currently learning Java
+- 🤓 I am currently learning Python and cybersecurity

 ---
 ## ✨ Languages and tools: